The Queen Elizabeth II Aiming for the Top Scholarship

 Students who are ineligible for OSAP funding due to a restriction on their OSAP file are ineligible for the Queen Elizabeth II Aiming for the Top Scholarship.The Student Financial Aid Office will report to the Ministry on your renewal status at the end of each of your academic years.

 Students who achieve an average of 79.5% or higher in the fall and winter terms will be considered to have met the 80% requirement.

 If you received a letter from the Ministry notifying you that you are no longer eligible for the QEII, you might be able to appeal.
 If an exceptional extenuating circumstance negatively affected your academic performance and thus your marks, an appeal may be considered.
 Examples of extenuating circumstances that may be considered include (but are not limited to) severe illness or a death in the family.

 We cannot accept subjective-type appeals such as “difficulty of the program” or “difficult transition from high school to university.”
 Furthermore, once a QEII Scholarship has been lost, you cannot regain eligibility in a subsequent year if you achieve the required average.

 Your Aiming for the Top Scholarship can be appealed due to extenuating circumstances.
 You must notify Hala Hussein at Student Financial Aid in writing of your intention to appeal, PLUS you must contact your Faculty.
-The deadline to contact your faculty is August 15, 2012.
+The deadline to contact your faculty is date is currently not available.
 The faculty's decision must also be communicated to Hala Hussein to have your file updated.
-Please notify Hala Hussein by July 18, 2012, if you intend to appeal.
+Please notify Hala Hussein by date is currently not available, if you intend to appeal.

 Students who are restricted from receiving OSAP assistance are not eligible for the Queen Elizabeth II Aiming for the Top Scholarship.
 Payment will not be applied to your western account unless your OSAP eligibility status changes prior to the review deadline (60 days prior to your study period start date).